Altenriet

-Altenriet is a municipality in the district of Esslingen in Baden-Württemberg.
+Altenriet (/de/) is a municipality in the district of Esslingen in Baden-Württemberg.
 It belongs to the region Stuttgart. (until 1992 Region Mittlerer Neckar) and the European Metropolitan Region Stuttgart.
 The municipality belongs to the Neckartenzlingen municipal administration association.

 Geography

 Geographical location

 Altenriet lies in a scenic area.
 The village, which is naturally part of the Schönbuch, is almost up to the steep drop towards the Neckar valley and offers a free view of the Swabian Alb.

 Structure

 No other places belong to the community except the village of Altenriet.
 A 31 hectare large, uninhabited exclave belongs to the municipal territory.
 It is four kilometres away from the centre of the village and is situated in the Schaichtal on Markung Walddorfhäslach.

 Neighbouring communities

 Neighbouring communities are in the north Schlaitdorf, in the east and south Neckartenzlingen. (both county Esslingen) and in the west Walddorfhäslach (District of Reutlingen).